SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

    set AaronChar AaronCareer;
 run;
 ```
-*YearID is addressed regarding the format. a dataset, AaronChar, is created with a converted yearID.
+*YearID is addressed regarding the format, and a dataset, AaronChar, is created with a converted yearID.
 AaronFinal SETs together AaronChar and AaronCareer, and RETAIN is simply used to order the variables in the dataset.*

 *Note that Setting these tables is how we are appending the derived career row.*

 <br>

-It has all comes together so let's create the report:
+It has all come together so let's create the report:
 ``` SAS
 proc print noobs label;
    var yearID teamID G AB H '2B'n '3B'n HR RBI BA OBP SLG OPS;